rapidsai/raft/docs/source/build.md

 ./build.sh libraft bench-prims -n --limit-bench=NEIGHBORS_PRIMS_BENCH;DISTANCE_PRIMS_BENCH;LINALG_PRIMS_BENCH
 ```

-In addition to microbenchmarks for individual primitives, RAFT contains a reproducible benchmarking tool for evaluating the performance of RAFT's vector search algorithms against the existing state-of-the-art.
-Please refer to the [RAFT ANN Benchmarks](https://docs.rapids.ai/api/raft/nightly/raft_ann_benchmarks/) guide for more information on this tool.

 ### Python libraries

 The Python libraries can be built and installed using the `build.sh` script: